transformgovsg/landing-zone/src/content/blog/20240123-meet-chadin-devops-lead.md

 Many government officers have the impression that DevOps are all about safety and server-running, since they don't actively build features.
 But a good DevOps actually accelerates product development.

 If you're like me, and new to leading a product team, join me for a quick interview with Chadin, to understand what a DevOps engineer really does, and why we all need such a role in our respective product teams.
+Chadin is our one and only DevOps engineer in my product team, and he supports the DevOps processes for all three of my products.
+It's no incredible feat, supporting the infra and security needs of three different products, with different transaction and security patterns!

 **Yong Kiat**: Chadin, thanks for sitting down with me.
 I know you are a DevOps engineer.
 As you know, I'm a government officer, and I deal with policy and budget writing.
 I'm completely new to leading a product team.
 So let's help me out here with some basics - what exactly does a DevOps engineer do?